CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 ### Register for an account

-1. Let's create a new account by clicking the **Sign up** button in the top right corner.
-For this lab, the email can be either personal or work-related, but please make sure to use a different email from the one associated to your Azure subscription.
+1. Click the **Sign in** button at the top right corner, then select **Sign up** to create a new account.
+For this lab, you can use either a personal or work email address, but be sure to use one that is **different** from the email linked to your Azure subscription.

       ![APIM Developer Portal Sign-up](media/09.png)